nitishkr72/compiler-design-lab/lab3/README.md

 ### Running flex

-create a assembly progam and save it to a file.
+Create a assembly progam and save it to a file.

 To run lspecs.l